nicolagulmini/federated_learning/README.md

 - **global acc - genie**: this is the expected upper bound that we want to reach on the server dataset.
 For each image we look at its label, and if there is a cluster with a local dataset unbalanced on that label (i.e. in that dataset there are a lot of images with that label), its model is used to predict it (note that it could be wrong).
 Otherwise, if there are not any dataset unbalanced on that label, the softmax average is considered, like the "global acc - avg softmax outputs" case;
 - **avg local acc - avg softmax outputs**: the average softmax outputs method on each local dataset, and then the average of each local accuracy is considered.

+In order to make a comparation on the same datasetm the following plots are divided in global accuracy and local accuracy, for different heterogeneity degrees, and with rotated images in both the local and the server side datasets.
+Note also that the same model, with the same hyperparameters, is used for each cluster and for each simulation.

 ###### 15% heterogeneity
 <img src = "https://user-images.githubusercontent.com/62892813/128527262-033d0a06-deac-4225-87cb-15ba3567243e.png" width = "315" height = "210"><img src = "https://user-images.githubusercontent.com/62892813/128527266-2fbd96ba-536b-4840-b6e4-82b990e26599.png" width = "315" height = "210">